 - General awareness: These are designed and created to share details.

-Since each type has a specific requirement and use, the size and wording of a finished leaflet are affected.
+Since each type has a specific set of requirement and broad use cases, the size and wording of a finished leaflet are impacted.

 Here at Barney’s, we offer leaflets in the following size:

 - DL flyers are ideal for menus and price lists.

 - An A6 flyer is widely used for creating awareness by giving it out on the streets, putting it into people’s mailboxes, and giving stacks in local stores.